exakat/exakat/docs/Rules.rst

 At least two consecutive if/then structures use identical conditions.
 The latter will probably be ignored.

-This analysis returns false positive when there are attempt to fix the situation, or to call an alternative solution.
+This analysis returns false positive when there are attempt to fix a situation, or to call an alternative solution.

 .. code-block:: php